rytsikau/ee.Screen/Description.md

 https://github.com
 txt,pdf;1920*full;https://www.bbc.co.uk/news
 ```
-File of list must be encoded with any type of unicode, if it has non-latin letters.
+File of list must be encoded with any type of unicode, if it has non-latin letters.<br>
 Format of line is next:
 ```
 url;"path\to\screenshot.*";width*height;commaSeparatedFormats
 ```
 Order of values in line does not matter.
-All values except "url" are optional, default values are:
+All values except *url* are optional, default values are:
 "..\ee.Screen\screenshots.*" - for path and name of screenshot file(s);
 jpg,pdf,png,txt - for formats;
 1280*full - for resolution.